RedPillAnalytics/checkmate-examples-archive/obi/README.md

 2 actionable tasks: 2 executed
 ```

+At any time throughout this Quickstart, we can add the `-i` option to any of our Gradle task executions.
+The output generated with this option is more verbose, which isn't great for documentation, but would be helpful in understanding some of the things going on under the covers.

 # Basic Configuration
 The heart of a Gradle build is the [build script](https://docs.gradle.org/current/userguide/tutorial_using_tasks.html#sec:hello_world), which by default is defined using a [`build.gradle`](https://github.com/RedPillAnalytics/checkmate-examples/blob/master/obi/build.gradle) file, with all the necessary configurations already made, with a few advanced features that we need later commented out.